ccollicutt/starlingx-workshop/ansible/README.md

 export PACKET_KEY_NAME=<key name>
 ```

+Set the number of students.
+Either:

+1. Do nothing, and by default two students are assumed
+1. Edit the `group_vars/all.yml` file and change the number of students
+1. Provide `num_students` on the command line when invoking the playbook, eg. `-e "num_students=10"`

 Run the playbook.

 *NOTE: It may take several minutes for the packet.com nodes to become available.*